execfera/charasort/README.md

     * `name`: The name of the option to be displayed. **Required.**
     * `key`: A shorthand reference, used to refer to it in the character data. **Required.**
     * `tooltip`: Some optional information that appears when you hover over the option.
+If not provided, defaults to the option's name.
     * `checked`: If set to `true`, this option will be checked when your sorter starts.
 If not provided, defaults to `false`.

     Example: